oswalya/ansible-role-gitlab/README.md

 In my case this was just my fault, I f*** up the file permissions for psql while playing around.

+## Upgrade ce to ee
+Following the instructions on: https://about.gitlab.com/upgrade-to-package-repository/ this can be easily done by just installing the ee package.

 ## License

 MIT / BSD